 Since my move to Seattle, I’ve found myself getting lost in the world of yoga.
 I’m learning, pushing, growing, and it’s much more than physical for me.
 I find I do my best thinking when I’m sweating bullets and pushing myself to uncomfortable and unknown spaces.
-Not to mention, that hour is completely about me, my mat, and my practice.
+Not to mention, that hour is entirely about me, my mat, and my practice.

-As she was giving me permission to make a decision about which pose to take, I made a decision that I would give myself permission to make decisions around what serves me best in my life.
+As she was permitting me to make a decision about which pose to take, I made a decision that I would allow myself to make decisions around what serves me best in my life.
 I want you to do the same.

 They come in many different forms: the comforting presence of a loved one, honest words of reality, a space of relaxation, a strong voice of reason.
 You may or may not have realized it, but these are what serve you.
 Hold onto these!
-Give yourself permission to take ahold of these and use them to further serve you and your growth.
+Give yourself permission to take ahold of these and use them to serve you and your growth further.

 Get real with yourself and your desires.
 Don’t ignore that sinking feeling that comes along with certain people and events in your life.
-Our body has very discreet ways of communicating with us, you just need to be tuned into the right station and listening carefully.
+Our body has very discreet ways of communicating with us; you just need to be tuned into the right station and listening carefully.

-For example, is there someone in your life that leaves you feeling absolutely exhausted after spending time with them?
+For example, is there someone in your life that leaves you feeling exhausted after spending time with them?
 Yes?
 Pay attention to those signals, because your body may just be telling you that person does not serve you.
 They’re draining you down instead of filling you up.

 Distance yourself from whatever person or situation is causing you stress and anxiety.
-They do not serve you in this moment and you owe it to yourself to feel a few peaceful moments without them.
+They do not serve you at this moment, and you owe it to yourself to feel a few peaceful moments without them.

 Do not allow guilt to overcome you when doing so.
 By acknowledging these pain points and moving away with them confidently and calmly, you are serving yourself first.